heremaps/gluecodium/docs/lime_idl.md

 An integer decimal literal followed by a time unit suffix (e.g. `500ms`) is recognized as a `Duration` type literal.
 Supported time unit suffixes are `d`, `h`, `min`, `s`, `ms`, `us`, and `ns`.

-Binary, octal or hexadecimal integer literals are currently not supported.
+Binary, octal, or hexadecimal integer literals are currently not supported.

 #### String literals